Kumar* is a doctoral student at the University of Delhi.

-After dating for one year, we both decided to start living together to have more time to ourselves.
+After dating for one year, we both decided to start living together to have more time for ourselves.
 The passion and elation of a new relationship blinded us for a while from our reality.
 I was unaware of my emotionally controlling behaviour and he was partially oblivious of his violent temperament.
 However, just barely a year into it, intense arguments became regular, revealing darker sides of ourselves.

 When I look back at the possible causes of our intense arguments, I do not consider Sharad* solely responsible for it.
 I blame myself equally for our fallout and want to attribute some of our fights to my obsession with cleanliness and my urge for having control over my surroundings.
-I had been living alone for quite sometime and was used to living in a certain way – the kitchen being spic and span, the dishes done, the floor always clean and absolutely no dirty laundry!
+I had been living alone for quite some time and was used to living in a certain way – the kitchen being spic and span, the dishes are done, the floor always clean and absolutely no dirty laundry!
 But Sharad was more casual in his approach, especially because he was five years younger to me.

 I would often scold him for not helping me in housekeeping or not getting himself involved in any household work.
 He would shrug off the matter saying he is not just used to living his life this way.
 But that would frustrate me.